 6. PROPER HANDWASHING

-The World Health Organization promotes handwashing as one of the best forms of protection against coronavirus, yet around 70% of people admitted to not washing their hands with soap after using the restroom.
+The World Health Organization promotes handwashing as one of the best forms of protection against coronavirus, yet many people still neglect to properly wash their hands after using the restroom or coming into contact with someone who is sick.

-However, after it was discovered that COVID-19 can also be transferred through contaminated or infected hands, the CDC launched a global campaign to spread awareness about the importance of handwashing.
+After it was discovered that COVID-19 could be transferred through contaminated or infected hands, the CDC launched a global campaign to spread awareness about the importance of handwashing.

-Amazingly, many people confessed to not knowing how to wash their hands properly.
-Common handwashing mistakes include not washing hands long enough (20 seconds is the minimum), not using antibacterial soap, and not washing in between fingers and under nails to name a few.
+Common handwashing mistakes include not washing hands long enough (20 seconds is the minimum) and not washing in between fingers and under nails to name a few.

-The lesson to takeaway is that you need to wash your hands!
+The lesson to takeaway is that handwashing is very important for the health of yourself and others!
 Here are some simple hand washing tips:

 - Wash hands for at least 20 seconds with soap and water (sing Happy Birthday twice)